What is a Brand Ambassador?

 Monetary rewards

-• Gift cards or stipends: Offering small, consistent financial rewards for participation in advocacy programs can show gratitude without breaking the budget.
+• Gift cards or stipends: Provide flexible financial rewards to thank ambassadors for participation in campaigns or events.

 Non-monetary incentives